 Starting a landscaping business can be a very rewarding, yet challenging endeavor.
 It is a large pursuit to embark upon.
 Here are some of the things that you should know before you start a landscaping business.

 Before you start a landscaping business, you should know the local laws in your area regarding businesses.
 You may have to get some type of general license for having a business, and/or a particular license for the type of business that you are starting.
 If you are hiring employees, you are going to want to brush up on the laws regarding having employees.
 For example, if you have on-the-books workers you are going to want to look into required pay rates and things such as social security.
+You also could consider specialized lawn care insurance.

 Who Will Your Clients Be?